hixio-mh/angular-build/CONTRIBUTING.md

 1. Search [GitHub](https://github.com/BizAppFramework/angular-build/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.

-2. [Fork](https://help.github.com/articles/fork-a-repo/) the [repo](https://github.com/BizAppFramework/angular-build) and create your branch 'topic' from master.
+2. [Fork](https://help.github.com/articles/fork-a-repo/) the [repo](https://github.com/BizAppFramework/angular-build) and create your branch `topic` from master.

 3. Make your changes in a new git branch.

-4. Make sure your code lints.
+4. Make sure your code lints by running `npm run lint` command.

-5. Run the test suite if provided, and ensure that all tests pass.
+5. Run the build and test with `npm run test` command, and ensure that all builds and tests succeed.

 6. Commit your changes using a descriptive commit message that follows our [commit message conventions](https://gist.github.com/mmzliveid/5d1ca6579da5ee60f5f4dee8d6201045).